-Maria Brown and the International Services Committee of the Rotary Club of Shepherdstown are seeking support and contributions towards the global grant project: Kenya Community & Street-Connected Children’s Education Project on Childhood Trauma.
+Maria Brown and the International Service Committee of the Rotary Club of Shepherdstown are seeking support and contributions towards the global grant project: Kenya Community & Street-Connected Children’s Education Project on Childhood Trauma.

 The global grant project meets Rotary International’s Basic Education and Literacy Focus, and the primary objectives are:

 - Educating relevant community members on the UN’s Rights for

 Street-Connected Children and Adverse Childhood Experiences (ACES) and the effects of childhood trauma.
 This training will target educators but is open to anyone who works/lives with street-connected children.

 - Educating street-connected children on A) UN’s Rights for Street-Connected Children, B) appropriate school/social behaviors and expectations, and C) the process to deal with their trauma.
 This training will target the street-connected children and focus on their reintegration back into homes, society, school, and other community settings.

 This global grant will be hosted by the Rotary Club of Kakamega (RCK).

 RCK will solicit fundraising through District 9212 and other districts/clubs, complete the grant application, procure project site and connections to community members, oversee the project, distribute funds, and provide team members for implementing the education project.

 The Rotary Club of Shepherdstown (RCS) has raised funds through District 7360 and will provide guidance for the grant application.